HantosNorbert/Raymarching-in-Jack/README.md

 &nbsp;

 The second version was a quick Python implementation of the very same Shadertoy program.
-It does the same, except it goes pixel-by-pixel on the CPU, so the render time is much slower (around 10s on my computer), but still quick enough for developing purposes.
+It does the same, except it renders pixel-by-pixel on the CPU, so the render time is much slower (around 10s on my computer), but still quick enough for developing purposes.

 The third version took the longest: developing such a Python program that is as close to the desired Jack implementation as possible.
 16 bit integers, custom float type, binary image - the whole package.
 This way I was able to test the various functions easily, and once the program was done, the Jack implementation and testing became pretty straightforward.